Reflecting Upon Irreducible Mind

 In my first comment on Siqueira's reply, I've examined

-some of Julio's ideas on causation and reduction, and have explained why
+some of Julio's ideas on causation and reduction, and have explained

-if his ideas on causation and reduction stand to critical scrutiny.
+know if his ideas on causation and reduction stand to critical scrutiny.

 Bear in mind that I don't have strong opinions on causation